ALTON/GODFREY ROTARY CLUB HONORS OCTOBER STUDENTS OF THE MONTH

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Students selected for this honor are recognized and presented with an award at a Rotary Cub meeting and are eligible to compete for a $5000 Scholarship which will be presented to one of the students honored as a “Student of the Month” during the school year.
-This is the 16th year of the program and 273 students have been recipients of the honor.
+Students selected for this honor are recognized and presented with an award at a Rotary Club meeting and are eligible to compete for a $5000 scholarship which will be presented to one of the eighteen students honored as a “Student of the Month” during the school year.
+This is the 15th year of the program and 2,555 students from the three area high schools have been recipients of this honor.

-Jordan Maberry is the daughter of Scott and Amy Maberry of Alton.
-She has consistently earned a place on Alton High’s High honor roll while enrolling in honors and AP courses.
-She is a member of the National Honor Society and has been a member of the Student Council for four years and selected as a class officer for three of those years, She has served as a Student Ambassador and was a candidate for Prom Queen during her junior year.
+Shianne Courtney is the daughter of Crystal Courtney of Alton.
+She has been a leading student in the school’s Junior ROTC program and was selected as Commander of the Sabre Team and Operations Squadron.
+She also has earned a number of awards and citations in the program.
+Some of these awards included the Leadership Ribbon, and Promotion for Exceptional Performance.

-She has been actively involved in school activities as a member of the Spanish, Social Studies, and Interact Clubs.
-She has been a member of the Red Bird Nest, and a participant in the annual dodge ball and powder puff games.
-She is a member of the Quill and Scroll Society and is on the staff of the Tatler.
-She has been a member of WYSE and for the past three years has received a Congressional Letter of Achievement.
+She has been a member of the Student Council, Redbird Nest, and the Botany Club.
+It has been her commitment and dedication to community service activities which has earned her special recognition.
+She has participated in all community ceremonies involving the JROTC.
+She has served as a volunteer at the summer Serbian American Festival in West Virginia, participated in community food drives, and clean up campaigns.

 More like this: